 At this stage, an MRI will show frontotemporal changes such as shrinking brain tissue that has expanded to larger areas of the frontal lobes, as well as tips of the temporal lobes and deeper brain structures involved in motor coordination, emotions and learning.

-At this stage, the patient may experience profound behavioral symptoms (apathy, loss of empathy, disinhibition) in association with language difficulty and memory loss.
+At this stage, the individual may experience profound behavioral symptoms (apathy, loss of empathy, disinhibition) in association with language difficulty and memory loss.
 The time from the first symptom to the end is usually eight to ten years, although this can vary from person to person.

 Here are some suggestions for caregivers: